IMPORTANT INFORMATION ABOUT YOUR APPOINTMENT!

 - If any of your family members or close contacts have tested positive for covid-19 in the last 14 days or have recently had a fever or any flu-like or upper respiratory symptoms, such as cough or sore throat, we ask that you self-quarantine for 14 days from your last contact before visiting our office.

-- If you have traveled on an airplane or outside of the United States in the last 14 days, we will be unable to see you before the conclusion of a 14 day self-quarantine period from your date of travel.
+- If you have traveled on an airplane or outside of the United States in the last 14 days, we will be unable to see you before the conclusion of a 14 day self-quarantine period from your date of travel; unless two weeks have passed since you were fully vaccinated.

 - Patients that are in a nursing home, assisted living facility or rehab facility, should notify our office prior to their appointment.
 Nursing home, assisted living and patients are currently only being seen if their eye issue is urgent or emergent, unless they are 2 weeks post fully vaccinated.

 FURTHER MEASURES TO PROTECT YOUR HEALTH